panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 > The more often the component re-renders with the same props, the heavier and the more computationally expensive the output is, the more chances are that component needs to be wrapped in `React.memo()`

-Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to see the benefits of applying `React.memo()`.
+Anyways, use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the benefits of applying `React.memo()`.

 *Do you know other circumstances when React.memo() improves performance?
 If so, please write a comment below!*